Information About Hydroplaning

 - Never make sharp or quick maneuvers

 - Slow speed in wet conditions

 Furthermore, by practicing defensive driving techniques, drivers will be able to safely operate their vehicles in all types of conditions.
 Also, by following all traffic laws, everyone can do their part in reducing auto accidents throughout the state of Florida.

 There is no doubt that auto accidents are one of the most traumatic experiences a person may have, especially if any injuries or deaths were sustained.
 At Gordon & Partners, our personal injury attorneys are prepared to fight for the rights of all injured in auto accidents and believe that all victims may be entitled to compensation benefits for their injuries and damages.

-Located in Palm Beach Gardens, Stuart, and Davie, Florida, our team is able to serve throughout the entire state of Florida.
+Located in Palm Beach Gardens, Stuart, and Plantation, Florida, our team is able to serve throughout the entire state of Florida.
 Some local areas our attorneys serve include, but are not limited to:

 - Coconut Creek

 - Pompano Beach